ylando2/Dynamic-Forth/README.md

 ------------
 I was thinking about a minimal scripting language;
 a really easy user friendly language for writing simple scripts.
-I had an idea: What will happen if I mix forth and scheme.
+I ask myself: What will happen if I mix Forth and Scheme.
-What will happen if forth was dynamic language with lambdas (blocks)?
+What will happen if Forth language was a dynamic language with lambdas (blocks)?
 What will happen if functions will get values backward from the stack but the syntax will read the next words forward?
-I already know about Factor language but it feels too low level for my taste.
+The result was a dynamic language that compile to Scheme that I named Dynamic-Forth.

 To test my language you will have to do the following steps: